DialoomCloud/DialoomConnect/replit.md

 - **AI Enhancement Tone Update** (January 3, 2025): Modified AI prompt to generate more humble and professional descriptions, avoiding superlatives and grandiose claims in favor of modest, client-focused language

 ## Critical Architecture Notes
-- **Authentication**: Always use Replit Auth for user authentication
+- **Authentication**: Always use Supabase Auth for user authentication
 - **File Storage**: Use ObjectStorageService for all file operations
 - **Database**: Never manually write SQL migrations - use `npm run db:push`
 - **Translations**: All UI text must use i18n keys from translation files